 I do not ask you to be a witness.
 My work foregrounds the immediacy of the sweating, nude, bleeding body before you, but through this body I hope that you may process, desire, mourn or commune.

 Joseph Morgan Schofield (b.
 1993, Rochdale, UK) is a performance artist.
-They are the lead artist of F U T U R E R I T U A L, a performance and research project considering ritual and queer futurity, which they established with Thomas Yeomans in 2017.
+They organise F U T U R E R I T U A L, a performance and research project considering ritual and queer futurity, which they established with Thomas Yeomans in 2017.

 Joseph co-produces move close, with Es Morgan and Sara Sassanelli.